 What is an RFE and Why Does USCIS Issue It?

 USCIS issues an RFE when they need additional information to decide your case.
-This commonly means –
+USCIS typically specifies the exact deficiencies in your petition, along with the type of evidence required and a strict response deadline.

 - There was some confusion in the application.